maxsharabayko/ietf-moq-metrics/draft-moq-sharabayko-metrics.md

 # Payload Format

-A payload of a specific format {{payload-structure}} MUST be artificially generated to enable performance metrics calculation at the receiver side.
+A payload of a specific format {{payload-structure}} MUST be artificially generated to enable the calculation of performance metrics at the receiver side.

 ~~~
    0                   1                   2                   3